Water: Is it safe to drink?

 People are travelling more often and more widely than ever before, both for work and for pleasure.
 This means they are often faced with environments that they are unfamiliar with.
-According to the World Health Organization (WHO), more than 840,000 people are estimated to die each year from diarrhoea as a result of unsafe drinking water, sanitation and hand hygiene.
+According to the World Health Organization (WHO), diarrhoea kills around 525 000 children under five each year as a result of unsafe drinking water, sanitation and hand hygiene.

 Wherever you are in the world, it is important to know how to access clean water.